yang123vc/qf/README.md

 I don't intend to support more than one database so has to make the work cheaper.

+### When is X Cloud Support Comming

+I don't intend to support more than one cloud.

 ## License

 Released with the MIT License